 1631 The first Printing House was founded in Tartu.

-1684-1688 Near to Tartu the first teachers’ training college in Estonia is established, the so-called ‘Forselius Seminary’.
+1684-1688 Near to Tartu, the first teachers’ training college in Estonia was established, the so-called ‘Forselius Seminary’.

 1721 The population of Tartu was as low as 21!

 1708, 1763, 1775 Great fires in Tartu.
-The medieval architecture is comprehensively destroyed, after which Tartu is rebuilt in a late-baroque and classical style.
+The medieval architecture is extensively destroyed, after which Tartu is rebuilt in a late-baroque and classical style.

-The second part of the 19th century.
-Tartu became the centre of Estonian cultural and national life durning the national awakening of the Estonian people.
+In the second half of the 19th century, Tartu became the centre of Estonian cultural and national life during the national awakening of the Estonian people.

 1869 The first song Festival was held in Tartu.